 Are there import fees to Canada for shipments from Mexico

 All shipments from Mexico to Canada are subject to import duty and taxes.
-Most shipments valued under $150 CAD can be imported duty free (but subject to sales tax if over $40 CAD).Mexican origin goods under CUSMA or CPTPP rules can benefit from duty free import to Canada.
+Most shipments valued under $150 CAD can import duty free (but subject to sales tax if over $40 CAD).Mexican origin goods under CUSMA or CPTPP rules can benefit from duty free import to Canada.
 Read more: Understanding Canadian import fees.

 Do CPTPP or CUSMA rules apply for my shipments